alphagov/government-service-design-manual/service-manual/making-software/open-standards-and-licensing.md

 ## Choosing which open standards to use

-The Open Standards Board will be selecting some compulsory open standards using the [Standards Hub](http://standards.data.gov.uk/) process.
+The [Open Standards Board](http://standards.data.gov.uk/meeting/open-standards-board-terms-reference) makes recommendations to the Government’s Chief Technology Officer on setting compulsory open standards profiles using the [Standards Hub](http://standards.data.gov.uk/) process.

+We develop these standards profiles in response to challenges raised by Standards Hub users.
+Challenges are problems that open standards might help to resolve.

-Where these standards have been identified you should use them.
+Where open standards have been identified you should use them.
+Each [completed challenge](http://standards.data.gov.uk/challenges/completed) has a standards profile that refers to specific open standards.

-If you are looking for an open standard and we’ve not set a compulsory one in that space, you should carry out a thorough assessment of the existing standards and choose a standard that meets your needs and is consistent with our definition.
+If you are looking for an open standard and we’ve not set a compulsory standards profile in that space, you should carry out a thorough assessment of the existing standards and choose a standard that meets your needs and is consistent with our definition.

 You should also consider how the standard fits with: